mlswg/mls-protocol/draft-ietf-mls-protocol.md

   based on the proposals that are in the commit (see above), then it MUST be populated.
 Otherwise, the sender MAY omit the `path` field at its discretion.

 * If populating the `path` field: Create a UpdatePath using the new tree.
-While the new tree includes the new members, any new member (from an add proposal) MUST be exluded from the resolution during the computation of the UpdatePath.
+Any new member (from an add proposal) MUST be exluded from the resolution during the computation of the UpdatePath.
 The GroupContext for this operation uses the `group_id`, `epoch`, `tree_hash`, and `confirmed_transcript_hash` values in the initial GroupContext object.

    * Assign this UpdatePath to the `path` field in the Commit.